CJH3139/MineSkript/README.md

 Everything runs on your own client.
 There is no server component, nothing is installed on servers you join, and the mod only ever does what the player could do by hand.

-> [!WARNING]
+> [!IMPORTANT]
-> MineSkript is at **milestone 1** and has not yet been verified in a real client.
-The language is deliberately small:
-> no variables, loops or functions yet.
-Expect syntax to change.
+> MineSkript is in **early release**.
+The language is deliberately small for now, with no variables, loops or functions
+> yet, and syntax may still change between versions.
+What is listed below works today.

 ## Why a custom language?
+Modding a client normally means Java, mappings, a build system and an API surface to learn before you can make the game do anything at all.
+MineSkript replaces all of that with near-English syntax in a text file: `if block below player is stone:` does what it reads like, and you press reload instead of recompiling.
+The barrier to entry is a text editor.

-[Minescript](https://github.com/maxuser0/minescript) already lets you drive the client from Python, and it is excellent at that.
-The reason not to embed an existing language is suspension: Python cannot be paused halfway through a statement, so a Python-based mod has to run scripts on their own threads and marshal every game call back to the render thread, which costs a tick of latency per call and lets the world change underneath you between two reads.
+MineSkript can stop a script in the middle and pick it up later, which is the thing [Minescript](https://github.com/maxuser0/minescript) cannot.
+Python has no way to freeze a half-finished statement, so scripts there live on their own threads and every game call has to hop back to the render thread, landing a tick late against a world that may already have moved.

-Owning the interpreter removes that problem entirely.
-A MineSkript trigger runs directly on the render thread, so every block read and every key press is exact, and `wait 20 ticks` simply parks the execution's frame stack in a scheduler and returns.
-No threads, no races, no marshalling.
+Because the interpreter is ours, a trigger runs on the render thread itself. `wait 20 ticks` sets the execution aside and hands control straight back to the game; twenty ticks later the next line continues from exactly where it stopped, reading the blocks and keys as they really are at that moment.
+Nothing is threaded, nothing is queued, nothing is stale.

 The cost is that the language only does what has been built into it.
 That trade is the whole point: correctness and readability over generality.

+In short: Minescript asks you to know Python and accept a tick of latency on every call, MineSkript asks you to write a sentence and gives you the exact game state.

 ## Requirements
 - Minecraft **26.2**